hyodae-seo/hyodaeseo.com/content/_index.md

       image:
          filename: hyodae.jpeg
       text:
-         Associate Professor, Department of Oceanography<br>
+#         Associate Professor, Department of Oceanography<br>
-         University of Hawaiʻi at Mānoa<br>
+#         University of Hawaiʻi at Mānoa<br>
-         Associate Director, Uehiro Center for the Advancement of Oceanography (UC•AO)<br>
+#         Associate Director, Uehiro Center for the Advancement of Oceanography (UC•AO)<br>
-         Senior Scientist, Woods Hole Oceanographic Institution (on leave)
+#         Senior Scientist, Woods Hole Oceanographic Institution (on leave)
+          The Seo Lab at the University of Hawaiʻi at Mānoa and Woods Hole Oceanographic Institution studies oceanic and atmospheric processes and their interactions with weather and climate.
+Using high-resolution coupled ocean-atmosphere-wave modeling, geophysical fluid dynamics, and satellite and in situ observations, the our Lab explores coupled boundary layer processes, enhances numerical models, and assesses their impacts on ocean, weather, and climate systems.
+Committed to sustainable ocean observing strategies, the lab also engages the public on ocean, extreme weather, climate, and renewable energy issues, supporting the UN Sustainable Development Goals.

 #  - block: collection
 #    content: